Netflix/lemur/README.rst

 .. image:: https://travis-ci.org/Netflix/lemur.svg
     :target: https://travis-ci.org/Netflix/lemur

-Lemur manages SSL certificate creation.
-It provides a central portal for developers to issuer their own SSL certificates with 'sane' defaults.
+Lemur manages TLS certificate creation.
+It provides a central portal for developers to issue their own TLS certificates with 'sane' defaults.

 It works on CPython 2.7, 3.3, 3.4.
 We deploy on Ubuntu and develop on OS X.